PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

 The vulnerability report \code{GHSA-3486-rvxc-hrrj} describes a command injection vulnerability in the \code{gitblame} package.
 The package exports one function, which takes a file path as an argument and after some processing passes it to \code{exec}.
 The relevant parts of the source code are shown in \cref{fig:gitblame}.

 \name{} is not able to generate a working exploit for this vulnerability.
-The reason is that our validator requires the execution of the command \code{/usr/bin/genpoc}.
-However, the split by \code{path.basename} and \code{path.dirname} does not allow passing of payloads with "\code{/}" to reach the sink without change.
-This means that our approach is limited by the constraints imposed by the validator.
-Even with multiple refinements, \name{} is not able to generate a working exploit, although the exploit for this vulnerability in SecBench.js has the simple payload "\code{\& touch gitblame}".
+The validator requires the command \code{/usr/bin/genpoc} to be executed, meaning the injected payload must contain a \code{/} character.
+However, because the input is split by \code{path.basename} and \code{path.dirname} before reaching \code{exec}, any \code{/} in the payload is stripped, so no payload can simultaneously satisfy both the vulnerability trigger and the validator.
+As a result, even with multiple refinements, \name{} is unable to generate a working exploit, although the exploit for this vulnerability in SecBench.js uses the simple payload "\code{\& touch gitblame}", which avoids this constraint entirely.